-To provide the Committee with an opportunity to consider the basis upon which the draft Budget & Precept for the Financial Year 2021/22 should be developed and related matters.
-The report should be read in conjunction with the Emergency Financial Planning report previously considered.
+To provide the Committee with an opportunity to consider the basis upon which the draft Budget & Precept for the Financial Year 2022/23 should be developed and related matters.
+The report should be read in conjunction with the Finance Report previously considered.